Salvia; Forsythia Sage; Big Yellow Sage; Churro Sage

 - Part Sun/Shade

 About This Plant

 Appreciates some supplemental irrigation in hot summer sun; much better in afternoon shade.
-Can be cut back freely after freezes or whenever needed to control the size.
+Cut back freely after freezes, or whenever needed to control the size and spread.

 2-3' H, 5-8' W